JSystemsTech/DBFacade.NET-Documentation/_DbDataModelAttributesSections/DbParseStringColumn.md

 ---
-title: DbDateStringColumn
+title: DbParseStringColumn
 # Set the display order for this section
-order: 2
+order: 6
 # Specify the layout for this section
 ---
-DbDateStringColumn
+DbParseStringColumn